 Bibliography manager saves your citations and formats them into APA, MLA, or other styles.

 This web-based bibliography manager lets you save citations to journal articles, books, web sites and more into your personal online database.
 You'll be able to quickly link to online articles, organize and share your references, and automatically create formatted bibliographies in all the major citation formats, including APA, MLA, and Chicago styles.
 Off-campus users, see the Using RefWorks at UNLV page for special instructions.

 RefWorks is a web-based bibliographic software package that enables you to:

 Create a bibliography in a variety of citation styles, including APA, MLA and Chicago

 Import references from many data sources

 Create bibliographies in different document formats (Word, RTF, HTML, etc.)

-A bibliography manager that saves your citations and formats them into APA, MLA, or other styles, and allows you to share citation lists with private or public groups.
+A bibliography manager that saves your citations and formats them into APA, MLA, or other styles, and allows you to share citation lists with groups.